 - Vote FOR the proposal,

-- Vote AGAINST the proposal or
+- WITHHOLD your vote from the proposal or

 - ABSTAIN from voting on the proposal.

-If you send in your proxy card or use Internet or telephone voting, but do not specify how you want to vote your shares, the proxies will vote your shareFOR all five of the nominees for election to the Board of Directors in Voting Proposal One-Election of Directors and FOR each of the other voting proposals.
+If you send in your proxy card or use Internet or telephone voting, but do not specify how you want to vote your shares, the proxies will vote your shareFOR all six of the nominees for election to the Board of Directors in Voting Proposal One-Election of Directors, FOR Voting Proposal Two-Appointment of Baker Tilly US, LLP as our Independent Registered Public Accounting Firm and Authorization to Fix Remuneration, and FOR Voting Proposal Three-Approval of DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan.